 - For adding litecoin, send the coins to the LTC address generated in the previous step

 Before deposited funds are available for trading they must be committed to the Sparkswap Relayer.
 They are still in your control, but until you release them, they can be used only for trading on Sparkswap.
 This is conceptually similar to moving funds into your "exchange account" on a custodial exchange.
 Run:

 to commit the funds to a market.

-to see the balance of your wallet in the supported currencies.
+to see a detailed status of your wallet in the current market.

-The “committed” balance is what you have available to trade.
+The "Available" capacities show the amount of funds that you have available to trade.